 Leaf cutter ants of Atta cephalotes exclusively feed on one type of fungus, Leucocoprineae.

 Atta ants are often considered agricultural pests.
-However, they help maintain ecosystem health by aerating soil and providing crucial nutrient redistribution in the forest through their discarding of spent fungus and their removal of their own waste material.
+However, they help maintain ecosystem health by aerating soil.
+They provide crucial nutrient redistribution in the forest through their discarding of spent fungus and their removal of their own waste material.
 The ants are also a valued source of protein for other forest animals.

 A queen can produce around 150- 200 million daughters throughout her lifetime.
 Ants undergo a complete metamorphosis, meaning they hatch out of their eggs as larvae.
 During this time, they are fed and cared for by worker ants.
 After the larval stage, they then enter a pupa stage, and finally emerge as adult ants after 40-50 days.

 The queen of a mature colony lays an average of 20 eggs per minute, totaling 28,800 eggs per day, or 10,512,000 every year.

 Leaf Cutter Ants are one of the few animals that use agriculture to provide their diet.